tlogan/ERST/README.md

     - construction of types with unions or intersections represents construction of an interpolant
     - updating the interpretation propagates the interpolant to higher levels
     - e.g. for `foo(e)`, `foo : A -> B`, `e : T`, the interpolant is `I` where `T <: I <: A`
+- simple subtyping is handled by unification at program and type language levels
+- relational subtyping is handled by horn clause solving
+    - unwinds and creates fresh predicates
+    - unrolling an inductive type corresponds to unwinding cyclic constraints into DAG-like constraints
+    - solve by one or more iterations of unwinding, interpolating, and accumulating an inductive subset
 - Bidirectional/Duality analysis on streaming/partial programs
     - bidirectional/duality analysis on recursive-decent parse-tree
     - bidirectional/duality analysis of top-down parse-tree (without left-recursion) for left-associative semantics.